 Some septal defects that do not shrink on their own must be closed with a plug or other specialized device inserted through a catheter or with surgery.

 Atrial and ventricular septal defects are among the most common heart birth defects.

-Atrial septal defects (ASD) are holes between the upper chambers of the heart (the atria).
+Atrial septal defects (ASD) are located between the heart's upper chambers (atria), which receive blood from the body.

-Ventricular septal defects (VSD) are holes between the lower chambers of the heart (the ventricles).
+Ventricular septal defects (VSD) are located between the lower chambers (ventricles), which pump blood to the body.

 Septal Defect: A Hole in the Heart's Wall